kmacdonald06/language-translator/getting-started.md

 ```
 {:codeblock}

-{{site.data.keyword.languagetranslatorshort}} is offering a preview of new Neural Machine Translation models that may offer improved results for your use case.
+A preview of new Neural Machine Translation models that might improve your translation results is now available.
 For more details, see the [release notes](release-notes.html#12-january-2018).

 <!-- ```
 var watson = require('watson-developer-cloud');